jg2kpy/jg2kpy/README.md

-## I like Programming, Networking and Backend 👨‍💻
+## I like Programming, Computer Networks and Backend 👨‍💻

 Hi, I'm Junior Gutiérrez and I'm from Asunción, capital of Paraguay 🇵🇾